coreruleset/documentation/content/deployment/install.md

-+++
-title = "Installing CoreRuleSet" menuTitle = "Extended Install" chapter = false weight = 2
-pre = "<b>2. </b>"
-+++
+---
+title: "Installing CoreRuleSet"
+menuTitle: "Extended Install"
+chapter: false
+weight: 20
+---

+If you need mode information than the one in the [quickstart guide]({{< ref "quickstart.md" >}}), here we extend with additional details so keep reading.

 Below you should find all the information you need to properly install CRS.
-If you are having problems feel free to reach out to our [Google Group](https://groups.google.com/a/owasp.org/forum/#!forum/modsecurity-core-rule-set-project).
+If you are having problems feel free to reach out to our [Google Group](https://groups.google.com/a/owasp.org/forum/#!forum/modsecurity-core-rule-set-project), or our [Slack Channel](https://owasp.slack.com/archives/CBKGH8A5P).
+If you don't have access yet, [get your invite here](https://owasp.org/slack/invite).

 ## Prerequisites

 Installing the CRS isn't very hard but it does have one major requirement, ModSecurity.
 If ModSecurity isn't working properly you will likely run into problems running the CRS.

 {{% notice warning %}}
-In order to run the 3. xbranch you require AT MINIMUM ModSecurity 2.8 or above, preferably version 3.x or above.
+In order to run the CRS `3.x` branch you require AT MINIMUM ModSecurity 2.8 or above, preferably version `3.x` or above.
 {{% /notice %}}

 ## Finding where to edit in your configuration